In this article

 Alcohol tolerance that occurs in a single drinking session is called acute tolerance.
 A person who has it will show decreasing alcohol impairment.

 If you have acute tolerance, you appear more intoxicated when you start drinking.
-Later during the drinking session, you will exhibit fewer signs of intoxication despite having the same BAC as when you started drinking.
+Later during the drinking session, you’ll exhibit fewer signs of intoxication despite having the same BAC as when you started drinking.

 When you repeatedly perform a task under the influence of alcohol, you learn to do it more efficiently while intoxicated.

 This is known as a learned tolerance to alcohol.
-It allows you to function almost at the same level as someone who has not been drinking.
+It allows you to function almost at the same level as someone who hasn’t been drinking.

-This type of alcohol tolerance is common in social drinkers who tend to drink in the same social settings.3
+But you’ll lose your grip if you drink in a new place.
+This type of alcohol tolerance is common in social drinkers in the same social settings.3

-High alcohol tolerance suggests that you can consume more alcoholic beverages and not seem drunk.
+In contrast, high alcohol tolerance suggests that you can consume more alcoholic beverages and not seem drunk.
+For example:

-A person's tolerance can change over time.
-A variety of factors play a role in alcohol tolerance.
+A person’s tolerance can change over time, and many factors play a role.
 Your drinking behavior and environment can increase or decrease your tolerance.

-For instance, many people of Chinese, Korean, and Japanese descent have ADH1B*2.
-The enzyme helps with a more rapid elimination of alcohol, decreasing their risk for alcoholism.
+For instance, many Chinese, Korean, and Japanese people have ADH1B*2.
+This enzyme helps with a more rapid elimination of alcohol, decreasing their risk for alcoholism.

 African-Americans have ALDH1A1*2 and ALDH1A1*3.
 These enzymes are linked to lower tolerance and an increased risk for alcohol use disorder.